Thesis and Project Guidelines

 MRI Colloquium

-The MRI colloquium is hosted together with other labs working on MRI and takes place on Thursdays at 5pm during the lecture period and regular attendance is mandatory.
+The MRI colloquium is hosted together with other labs working on MRI and takes place on Thursdays at 11am during the lecture period.
+We encourage you to attend the colloquium regularly.

 Code